Menu

 Paul identifies the only reliable spiritual foundation: Jesus Christ.
 By declaring all other foundations ultimately inadequate, regardless of apparent initial stability.
 Because any life built on alternative foundations‚ success, relationships, wealth, status‚ will eventually prove unstable.
 Our lives, like structures, require proper foundations.
 The unseen underpinning matters more than visible accomplishments.
 When life’s storms inevitably arise—grief, fear, uncertainty—our foundation determines whether we stand or collapse.

-Spiritual Move: Rest
+Spiritual Move: Planning

 2. In what areas might you be building on sand‚ hearing Jesus’ words without doing them?